 How to detect: The best test for residual autocorrelation is to look at an autocorrelation plot of the residuals.
 (If this is not part of the standard output for your regression procedure, you can save the RESIDUALS and use another procedure to plot the autocorrelations.)
 Ideally, most of the residual autocorrelations should fall within the 95% confidence bands around zero, which are located at roughly plus-or-minus 2-over-the-square-root-of-n, where n is the sample size.
 Thus, if the sample size is 50, the autocorrelations should be between +/- 0.3.
 If the sample size is 100, they should be between +/- 0.2.
 Pay especially close attention to significant correlations at the first couple of lags and in the vicinity of the seasonal period, because these are probably not due to mere chance and are also fixable.
 The Durbin-Watson statistic provides a test for significant residual autocorrelation at lag 1: the DW stat is approximately equal to 2(1-a) where a is the lag-1 residual autocorrelation, so ideally it should be close to 2.0--say, between 1.4 and 2.6 for a sample size of 50.

-How to fix: Minor cases of positive serial correlation (say, lag-1 residual autocorrelation in the range 0.2 to 0.4, or a Durbin-Watson statistic between 1.2 and 1.6) indicate that there is some room for fine-tuing in the model.
+How to fix: Minor cases of positive serial correlation (say, lag-1 residual autocorrelation in the range 0.2 to 0.4, or a Durbin-Watson statistic between 1.2 and 1.6) indicate that there is some room for fine-tuning in the model.
 Consider adding lags of the dependent variable and/or lags of some of the independent variables.
-Or, if you have ARIMA options available, try adding an AR=1 or MA=1 term.
-(An AR=1 term in Statgraphics adds a lag of the dependent variable to the forecasting equation, whereas an MA=1 term adds a lag of the forecast error.)
+Or, if you have an ARIMA+regressor procedure available in your statistical software, try adding an AR(1) or MA(1) term to the regression model.
+An AR(1) term adds a lag of the dependent variable to the forecasting equation, whereas an MA(1) term adds a lag of the forecast error.
 If there is significant correlation at lag 2, then a 2nd-order lag may be appropriate.

 If there is significant negative correlation in the residuals (lag-1 autocorrelation more negative than -0.3 or DW stat greater than 2.6), watch out for the possibility that you may have overdifferenced some of your variables.
 Differencing tends to drive autocorrelations in the negative direction, and too much differencing may lead to patterns of negative correlation that lagged variables cannot correct for.